OAKLAND’s BEST ●Attractions

 A cafe at the main entrance offers hot lunch items—including a vegan burger and some vegetarian selections--but the food is ordinary and can be expensive for a family.
 I suggest taking a picnic and supplementing it with a soda, ice cream, or other sweet treats that are dispensed from stands around the zoo.
 A scattering of benches and grassy expanses invite a relaxing break.

 You’ll know it is time to start for the exit when you hear something like, “I’m done with the zoo,” as I did from my 4-year-old granddaughter, or, “But I don’t want to see the rabbits,” as I overheard another pre-schooler whine.
 But before we left, we exited the zoo and boarded the Outback Express Adventure Train ride around Wild Australia, a part of the zoo you don’t otherwise see.

-Gondola Experience and Hilltop Restaurant (opening in June 2017) An electric gondola passes over a herd of majestic bison, and the restaurant has views of the San Francisco Bay region.
+Gondola Experience and Hilltop Restaurant (opened in 2017) An electric gondola passes over a herd of majestic bison, and the restaurant has views of the San Francisco Bay region.

-California Trail (opening summer 2018) A wide array of California wildlife will join the zoo--grizzly and black bears, wolves, bald eagles, California condors, mountain lions, and jaguars.
+California Trail (oped 2018) A wide array of California wildlife will join the zoo--grizzly and black bears, wolves, bald eagles, California condors, mountain lions, and jaguars.

 In December you can visit the zoo at night to see the holiday light display known as ZooLights.
 Hundreds of thousands of sparkling lights illuminate the night sky then.
 ZooLights is not included in regular zoo admission.